cattoire/cloudformansible/lab7-cloudforms-and-ansible/index.md

     ![Ansible Playbook output](img/my-service-ansible-playbook-output.png)

 :heavy_check_mark: ***NOTE*** Ansible is idempotent - this means you can run the same Playbook many times and Ansible detects if the desired state was already reached.
-In this lab, no changes are necessary, because the package httpd is already installed.
+In this lab, no changes are necessary, because the package apache2 is already installed.

 This concludes this part of the Ansible lab.